 Legislation and Guidance

-Knowledge of frameworks for intervention, either when the individual lacks capacity or where expressed wishes are overridden because grounds for lawful removal are met is important.
+Knowledge of frameworks for intervention, either when the individual lacks capacity or where expressed wishes are overridden because grounds for lawful removal are met, is important.
 The legal rules on intervention, involving mental health and mental capacity, human rights and information sharing, public health and social care legislation can be complex and may require consultation with the legal department.

 Legislation that may apply: